 "Those relationships are built through a connection with professors in the classroom who know the best candidates for internships," said Rempe, president at CivicPlus, an integrated software developer located in Manhattan which employs 350.

 Classroom knowledge and real-world experience need a conduit for advancing students, and that's where KU Chancellor Douglas Girod would like to see barriers between higher education and workforce reduced or eliminated.
 Girod referenced career fairs and how the Cerners of the world are easily recognized but smaller companies, even one with the regional dominion of CivicPlus, go largely unrecognized as great entry-level and beyond workplaces.

 "We're trying to prepare students for a new environment," Girod said.
 "It's a very different era in how we give basic skills to continue to be successful as your business evolves."

-Kephart from Steel & Pipe Supply’s HR department has recognized that universities are rife with eager students.
-Internships can supplement these future professionals with an unquenchable thirst for knowledge, as was the case for one of S&P’s brightest young minds who has advanced in the company.
+Kephart from Steel and Pipe Supply's HR department has recognized that universities are rife with eager students.
+Internships can supplement these future professionals with an unquenchable thirst for knowledge, as was the case for one of S&P's brightest young minds who has advanced in the company.